kylpo/notes/web/Websites-vs-Webapps.md

   - [example](https://developer.android.com/training/gestures/scale.html#pan) of frustrating experience where anchor links exist, but not discovered by clicking on the Header:
   - and/or build this into browsers.
 Show header on hover, right click, w/e
     - [Display \#Anchors \- Chrome Web Store](https://chrome.google.com/webstore/detail/display-anchors/poahndpaaanbpbeafbkploiobpiiieko?utm_source=chrome-app-launcher-info-dialog)
+  - I like that these docs modify the url based on scroll position: https://www.google.com/design/spec-wear/patterns/interactive-watch-faces.html#
 - `h1`, `h2`, etc make sense and are relevant
   - same with `main`, `section`, `article`, `aside`, etc
 - links to a homepage